 So even if your partner withdraws before he ejaculates, there is no way he can tell he is leaking precum and neither is he able to control it.
 If his pre-ejaculation fluid contains active spermatozoon (mature male germ cell), and it can go to your fallopian tubes, you are likely to conceive if you are ovulating.

 Keep in mind that a man starts to secret precum the moment he gets an erection.
-This means that that the fluid is present during sexual intercourse.
+This means that the fluid is present during sexual intercourse.
 So, it is possible to get pregnant from precum during ovulation.

 It is also important to know that you can get sexually transmitted illnesses through precum.
 So to avoid unwanted or unplanned pregnancies and getting STI’s, it is recommended that you use condoms.